ibm-cloud-docs/vpc/security-groups-configure.md

    User tags are visible account-wide.
 Avoid including sensitive data in the tag name.
    {: note}

-   * **Access management tags**: (Optional) Enter Access management tags to apply flexible access policies on specific resources.
+   * **Access management tags**: (Optional) Add access management tags to help organize access control relationships.
 For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).

    * **Virtual private cloud**: Select your VPC.
 1. Under Rules, click **Create** to configure inbound and outbound rules that define what type of traffic is allowed to and from the instance.
 For each rule, specify the following information: